Sign in

 3. Spray Foam Insulation

-This insulation expands on application to fill gaps, providing an airtight seal.
-Energy consultant Sarah Lee states, "Spray foam insulation is excellent for hard-to-reach areas and offers superior insulation properties compared to traditional methods."
-It also serves as a barrier against moisture and air leakage.
+Expanding upon application, spray foam insulation fills gaps and creates an airtight barrier.
+Energy consultant Sarah Lee states, “Spray foam insulation is ideal for challenging areas, providing excellent insulation performance compared to traditional materials.”
+Additionally, it acts as a barrier against moisture and air leaks.

 4. Cellulose Insulation